 Decisions on applications are made at EXCOM meetings, which occur between October and March.
-At these meetings some applicants are accepted, some are placed ”under consideration”, and some are rejected.
-Applicants may be placed under consideration because the Executive Committee member representing them was not able to make a particular meeting, or because the committee wanted to see additional applications before making a final decision.
-Those applicants placed under consideration may be discussed at a subsequent meeting or may remain under consideration until the final EXCOM meetings in March.
+At these meetings some applicants are accepted, some are "continuing consideration", and some are rejected.
+Applicants may be "continuing consideration" because the Executive Committee member representing them was not able to make a particular meeting, or because the committee wanted to see additional applications before making a final decision.
+Those applicants may be discussed at a subsequent meeting or may continue to be considered until the final EXCOM meetings in March.

-Being “under consideration” is not the same as being on the alternate list.
-Acceptances or rejections can occur at any time for the “under consideration” group up until the final Executive Committee meeting for the applicant’s state.
+Being “continuing consideration” is not the same as being on the alternate list.
+Acceptances or rejections can occur at any time for the “continuing consideration” group up until the final Executive Committee meeting for the applicant’s state.

 Sometime between March 10 and March 31, the Executive Committee meets for two to three days to make final decisions on those Washington and out-of-region applicants who are still “under consideration”.
 Final acceptances and rejections are made, and the Washington/out-of-region alternate list is constructed at this time.

 Spokane, Wyoming, Alaska, Montana, and Idaho final decisions are made on the day after interviews are completed for that region or state.

 All final decisions are sent by email, so be sure to manage your email account carefully.